oracc/oracc2/bin/bx/README.txt

 ===================

 Default mode.
 Scans XML inputs for <cite> elements and uses the found ref-keys to generate a .bib file.
-XML inputs are on command line.
+XML inputs are on command line or in a file named with -c arg.

 Source .bib files are in a file named with -b arg; file may be '-' to pass .bib files in from stdin.